Newport · Established 1863 · 19 Bridge Street

 Victorian Era · Newport Industrial Boom

-The Wetherspoons Era · Cheap Pints & Patterned Carpets
+The Chain Era · Cheap Pints & Patterned Carpets

 As UK hospitality shifted toward conglomerates, the building became a Wetherspoons.
 Patterned carpets, cheap pints, and the obligatory pre-night-out spot for a generation of Newport locals heading into the city’s vibrant club scene.